MercantecData/portfolio-cpdbogo/AppProg1+2/README.md

 ##### Product description

-I will create an Flutter app for use with Bang & Olufsen products.
+I will create a Flutter app for use with Bang & Olufsen products.
 The user should be able to:

 * Manage a list of his Bang & Olufsen devices
 * Control the devices